-300 Local Government Revenue This includes all local government funds designated by the community, district, or region and available for expenditure by the public library.
+This includes all local government funds designated by the community, district, or region and available for expenditure by the public library.
 Do not include the value of any contributed or in-kind services or the value of any gifts and donations, library fines, fees, or grants.

-301 State Government Revenue Do not include state, federal, and other funds passed through local government for library use.
+Do not include state, federal, and other funds passed through local government for library use.
 Report these funds with state government revenue or federal government revenue, as appropriate.

+Note: Significant funding provided by other local government agencies with the authority to levy taxes "on behalf of" the library should be included if the information is available to the reporting agency and if such funds are supported by documentation (such as certified budgets, payroll records, etc.)

+301 State Government Revenue

 These are all funds distributed to public libraries by state government for expenditure by the public libraries, except for federal money distributed by the state.
 This includes funds from such sources as penal fines, license fees, and mineral rights.

 Note: If operating revenue from consolidated taxes is the result of state legislation, the revenue should be reported under state revenue (even though the revenue may be from multiple sources).

-302 Federal Government Revenue This includes all federal government funds distributed to public libraries for expenditure by the public libraries, including federal money distributed by the state.
-303 Other Operating Revenue This is all operating revenue other than that reported under local, state, and federal (data elements #300, #301, and #302).
+302 Federal Government Revenue

+This includes all federal government funds distributed to public libraries for expenditure by the public libraries, including federal money distributed by the state.

+303 Other Operating Revenue

+This is all operating revenue other than that reported under local, state, and federal (data elements #300, #301, and #302).
 Include, for example, monetary gifts and donations received in the current year, interest, library fines, fees for library services, or grants.
-Do not include the value of any contributed or in-kind services or the value of any nonmonetary gifts and donations.
+Do not include the value of any contributed or in-kind services or the value of any non-monetary gifts and donations.

-304 Total Operating Revenue This is the sum of Local Government Revenue, State Government Revenue, Federal Government Revenue, and Other Operating Revenue (data elements #300 through #303).
+304 Total Operating Revenue

+This is the sum of Local Government Revenue, State Government Revenue, Federal Government Revenue, and Other Operating Revenue (data elements #300 through #303).